KonstantinosFarmakiotis/Art-Gallery/README.md

 The goal of this project was to create a fully functional website to learn and practice essential front-end and back-end development skills.<br>
 ->We used notable front-end frameworks such as Bootstrap and JQuery combined with some native css/html styling for fully functional mobile interaction. <br>
 ->Handlebars library was selected for advanced efficiency regarding the project's templating. <br>
 ->Concerning the back-end, we opted for the ExpressJS framework whilst catering to ES6 standardization.
-A single MongoDB cluster was used to support the entire collection of images used for the project without resorting to external cloud solutions, minimizing dependencies. <br>
+A single MongoDB cluster was used to support the entire collection of images used for the project without resorting to external cloud solutions, minimizing content dependencies. <br>
 ->Fully operational and up-to-date(as of quarter 2, 2023) password encryption and basic database operations(e.g. updating/adding/deleting entries) supported for convenient administration of content.<br>